dmeoli/GQSAT/README.md

 Run `make && make python-wrap` in the minisat folder.

-## How to build swig code (if you changed minisat-python interface, e.g. in GymSolver.i)
+## How to build swig code (if you changed minisat-python interface, e.g., GymSolver.i)

 Go to minisat/minisat/gym, run `swig -fastdispatch -c++ -python3 GymSolver.i` and then repeat the building procedure from the previous step.

 ## Individual Contributor License Agreement